 Terms and Conditions

-The post holder may be required to travel outside Dublin, so access to a full drivers licence would be beneficial.
+The post holder may be required to travel outside Dublin, and must have a clean driver’s licence and access to a car.

 Other benefits include: